irsyadas/ab-testing-python/README.md

 Our data set consists of 548 observations consists of:
 - OutletID: Unique identifier for store location.
 Each location is identified by a number.
 The total number of stores is 137.
 - AgeOfOutlets: Age of store in years (1–28).
 The mean age of a store is 8.5 years.
 - Campaigns: One of three promotions that were tested (1, 2, 3).
-We don’t really know the specifics of each promotion.
 - Sales in Thousands: Sales amount for a specific LocationID, Promotion and week.
-The mean amount of sales are 53.5 thousand dollars.
+The mean sales are 53.5 thousand dollars.
 - Market size: there are three types of market size: small, medium and large.
 - Week: One of four weeks when the promotions were run (1–4).